From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Coupling Flexibility

 \subsection{Structural Coupling}

-The question of the {\em structural coupling} between software entities has been initially addressed by the notion of {\em reference} to an entity, through some means for identifying it ({\em identifier}).
-Therefore, one may {\em designate} a software entity\footnote{{\em Simple data} in early programming languages, {\em functions} in functional programming languages, {\em objects} in object-oriented programming languages\ldots}, in order to {\em use} it and to {\em communicate} its reference to other entities.
+The question of the {\em structural coupling} between software entities has been initially addressed by the notion of {\em reference} to an entity, through some means for identifying it (identifier).
+Therefore, one may designate a software entity (e.g., some data, object or function), in order to use it and to communicate its reference to other entities.
 This model, simple but effective and general, survived with object-oriented programming languages.

 For instance, an object {\tt A} references an object {\tt B}, and thus will be able to send requests to {\tt B}.
 In practice, the internal representation (implementation) of {\tt A} includes a variable whose value is the identifier of object {\tt B}.
 Changing a reference is easy, by just changing the value of the variable, for instance to the identifier of a third object {\tt C}.
-However, we can observe that this modification can be done only {\em internally} to object {\tt A}, the only one authorized to access its private data (following the {\em encapsulation} principle).
+However, we can observe that this modification can be done only {\em internally} to object {\tt A}, the only one authorized to access its private data (following the encapsulation principle).

 A serious limitation occurs when we want to {\em extend} a reference, for instance so that {\tt A} refers {\em both} to {\tt B} and to {\tt C} (see the left part of Figure~\ref{figure:couplage:objet:vs:composant}).
-Since a variable has only {\em one} value, this cannot be expressed directly.
-It is therefore necessary to {\em introduce} some data structure (a {\em collection}, e.g., a list), containing {\tt B} and {\tt C}.
-The message sending instruction must also be {\em modified}, by introducing an {\em iterator} on the collection.
-Overall, this implies the {\em modification} of the {\em internal representation} of object {\tt A} (in other words, to {\em reimplement} it), whereas it is only a question of {\em extending} the reference and the coupling, initially from {\tt A} to {\tt B}, into from {\tt A} to {\tt B} {\em and} {\tt C}.
+Since a variable has only one value, this cannot be expressed directly.
+It is therefore necessary to introduce some data structure (a collection, e.g., a list), containing {\tt B} and {\tt C}.
+The message sending instruction must also be modified, by introducing an iterator on the collection.
+Overall, this implies the modification of the internal representation of object {\tt A} (in other words, to reimplement it), whereas it is only a question of extending the reference and the coupling, initially from {\tt A} to {\tt B}, into from {\tt A} to {\tt B} {\em and} {\tt C}.